May 2020 | TV Narendran and Amit Ganeriwalla | 4107 words | 15-minute read

 In fact, most companies don’t have a great track record of managing change.
 Around 50% of change initiatives fail to achieve their objectives, while as many as 75% of complex enterprise-wide projects collapse under their own weight, according to BCG research.
 That’s why a recent initiative at one of the world’s largest integrated steel producers, Tata Steel, offers powerful lessons for how big companies can effectively manage change.

-Five years ago, in 2015, trapped by the pincers of rising raw-material costs and falling product prices, India’s Tata Steel tried to turn its crisis into an opportunity.
+Several years ago, in 2015, trapped by the pincers of rising raw-material costs and falling product prices, India’s Tata Steel tried to turn its crisis into an opportunity.
 Led by the CEO (T V Narendran, one of this article’s authors) and its top management team, the company mounted a change initiative across its operations that was unprecedented in terms of size, scale, and speed.
 In this article, we’ll describe how Tata Steel managed to bring about change quickly at a critical juncture; used the process to inject change management into its organizational DNA; and highlight the key lessons that companies everywhere can learn from Tata Steel’s remarkable turnaround.

 Caught In A Crunch